 What’s the Big Deal About Fertility?

 There’s a lot of talk about fertility these days, and for good reason.
 It’s an important topic to consider if you’re trying to get pregnant or are already pregnant.
 But what exactly is fertility, and why is it so important?

 Simply put, fertility is the ability to have a baby.
 It’s the number one predictor of a woman’s chance of getting pregnant, and it can vary from woman to woman.
 Some women can get pregnant right away, while others may take months or even years to conceive.
 And no matter how long it takes, fertility always depends on two things: your partner’s sperm and your own ovaries.

 If either of those things isn’t working right, then trying to conceive can be incredibly frustrating – and sometimes even impossible.
-That’s why it’s so important to know your own fertility status and get help from a doctor if you’re not getting pregnant after trying for a certain amount of time.
+That’s why it’s so important to know your own fertility status.
+Check your ability to produce eggs that can be fertilized for pregnancy through an anti-mullerian hormone test.
+Also, get help from a doctor if you’re not getting pregnant after trying for a certain amount of time.

 But even if you do have regular cycles and ovulating normally, there’s still a chance you won’t conceive right away.
 That’s because conception requires sperm meeting your egg – something that can happen in just about any position during sex (though some

 When you’re trying to get pregnant, one of the first things you may want to do is figure out when you’re fertile.
 But is it really that tough?
 Here are a few tips to help.

 The first thing to remember is that ovulation occurs in the middle of your menstrual cycle.
 This means that your most fertile days are typically around the middle of your cycle, around day 14-16.
 However, each woman is different and there are many factors that can affect when ovulation occurs, including stress, medications, and environmental factors.